 Exam Tips - Embedded Systems

 This exam tips covers Exam Tips - Embedded Systems within Embedded Systems for GCSE Computer Science.
-Revise Embedded Systems in Systems Architecture for GCSE Computer Science with 15 exam-style questions and 12 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 7 of 7 in this topic.
+Revise Embedded Systems in 3.4 Computer Systems for GCSE Computer Science with 15 exam-style questions and 12 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 7 of 8 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position